Disabling SSH Multifactor Authorization Alerts

 Stopping SSH-MFA Alerts on All Endpoints

 Turning off SSH-MFA alerts to all endpoints is a simple matter of disabling the SSH-MFA Detection Engine in the assigned default configuration profile.
-This is easily done using the ZeroLock™ Management Console (ZMC).
+This is easily done using the ZeroLock® Management Console (ZMC).

-2. On the next screen go down to the SSH Multifactor AUTH box and click the green (enabled) checkbox turning it red (disabled).
-Selecting the Update button will disabled SSH-MFA alerts on the endpoint.
+2. On selecting edit the full Configuration Profile screen appears.
+Go down to the SSH Multifactor AUTH box and click the green (enabled) checkbox turning it red (disabled).
+Selecting the Update button will disable SSH-MFA alerts on the endpoint.

 Stopping SSH-MFA Alerts on Select Endpoints

 There may be situations where you do not want SSH Multifactor Authentication (MFA) alerts triggered on certain Endpoints.
 To achieve this, the SSH-MFA detection engine must be disabled.
-Disabling the detection engine requires creating a New Policy and Configuration Profile then applying that new profile to the Endpoint(s).
+Disabling the detection engine requires creating a New Policy, a Configuration Profile, and then applying that new profile to the Endpoint(s).

 Create a New Policy